Jetbuilt/jetbuilt-api-docs/source/index.html.md

 # Introduction

 Welcome to the Jetbuilt Vendor API!
-As a manufacturer or distributor, you can use this API to keep your products and or pricing current for Jetbuilt users to use in their projects.
+As a manufacturer or distributor, you can use this API to keep your products, pricing, images and descriptions current for Jetbuilt users - your dealers - to place in their projects.

 The Jetbuilt Vendor API is a REST-style API over HTTPS that uses JSON for serialization and HTTP Token authentication.

-Fields passed in the request body can either be JSON or form style name-value pairs
+Fields passed in the request body can either be JSON or form style name-value pairs.

 ## Base URLs